-Start the planning early, at least 18 months before the move.
-A big relocation move will take years to plan and execute properly.
+Start the planning early.
+Usually with a significant project like a relocation or refurbishment, this would be at least 18 months before.
+A big relocation will take years to plan and execute properly, it's not something you start thinking about a month earlier.